eth-cscs/SDSC-user-onboarding/ssh_vscode.md

 ## SSH Configuration

-For passwordless access to the CSCS machines, we configure SSH in our local machines with the keys MFA tools.
+For passwordless access to the CSCS machines, we configure SSH in our local machines with the keys configured using the [MFA](https://user.cscs.ch/access/auth/mfa/) tools.
 We need to add some more configuration information in our `~/.ssh/config` file.

 We configure for Ela which is CSCS's front-end machine which connects remote users to clusters within the CSCS network.